BlockchainCap/swaymigo/README.md

 Workarounds/hacks include:
 - Manual storage manipulation in libraries because `storage` keyword and StorageMap not yet supported in libs
 - Low level asset manipulation not being utilized (implementation detail for now)
-- Vec not yet supported (no longer true as of forc 16)

 # Disclaimer